rodrigocastillogl/multilayer-perceptron/README.md

 this way the model works as "universal function approximator" .
 * Output layer: output of the model.

-The following figure shows the model (from: [(Neurons in Neural Networks, by Nikhil Bhargav)](https://www.baeldung.com/cs/neural-networks-neurons).
+The following Figure (from: [Neurons in Neural Networks, by Nikhil Bhargav](https://www.baeldung.com/cs/neural-networks-neurons)) shows the model.

 <img src="/imgs/mlp.png" alt="Multi-layer Perceptron" width="70%" height="70%">